 Having a child changed me.
 I used to be cool.
 (Lie).
 The whole focus on life shifts from any interests of my own to purely being a responsible adult for the good of the little man.
 No more football on a Sunday afternoon… teletubbies instead.
 No more going to the pub for one too many… nappy changing to do.
 I wouldn’t change it for the world.

 I chose to write a blog to put across my feelings and bring a little humour to my role as Daddy.
 A year later and the blog is still going strong, though not sure the same can be said of me!
-Robbie is now 18 months old and is changing every day and getting me more new, exciting and slightly scary challenges as he makes he journey through life.
+Robbie is now two and a half years old and is changing every day and getting me more new, exciting and slightly scary challenges as he makes he journey through life.